Digitalisation and Technical Education

 by Uwe Wieckenberg

 We are in a time of disruptive change, the digital revolution.
 Artificial intelligence is likely to do many kinds of human work in near future.
-Robots will deliver parcels, drive cars, provide customer service, work in call centers, and possibly perform operations in hospitals.
+Robots will deliver parcels, drive cars, provide customer service, work in call centres, and possibly perform operations in hospitals.
 Digitalisation is by now already part of our private lives.
 Like all drastic changes, digitalisation exerts a very great pressure to change economic and social conditions.

-If this digitalisation exerts a decisive pressure on all living conditions, so does education.
+If this digitalisation exerts a decisive pressure on all living conditions, so does it on education.
 How will digitalisation change our education and, above all, how must we shape education to prepare the young generation for a future that is largely uncertain and unknown?

 In educational institutions we have relied so far on fixed curricula.
 These curricula define what students need to learn in order to achieve a certain educational goal.
-Unfortunately these curricula are far too rarely revised and adapted to newer conditions.
+Unfortunately, these curricula are far too rarely revised and adapted to newer conditions.

 In principle, we prepare students for what has gained validity in the past, but we do hardly prepare them for the future.
 This fact may be less serious for general education subjects.
-But for technical vocational training, whether taught exclusively in schools or reciprocally in companies and schools, this fact is much more important.
+But for technical and vocational training, whether taught exclusively in schools or reciprocally in companies and schools, this fact is much more important.

 Schools usually work in the field of formal education and are therefore bound by the requirements of the respective curricula.
 These curricula represent to a certain extent the minimum standard, but can be supplemented of course.
 One of these “additional subjects” - if this is not already defined in the curriculum – might be a comprehensive training in computer and internet skills and competencies.

-So the students learn how to use new technologies, especially computers in connection with the internet.
+So, the students learn how to use new technologies, especially computers in connection with the internet.
 However, this can only be the first step towards keeping up with the rapid pace of development in the IT sector.